MichaelCurrin/dev-cheatsheets/cheatsheets/shell/paths.md

 # Path cheatsheet

-## Current script
+## Script path and directory

+Note that getting the current directory with `pwd` will give the working directory of the user.
+If a script is not the the working directory, then you need something more precise.
+If you want to get the directory where a script is in, from inside the script, use this.

+### Option A

 Get path to the current script.

-### Option A

 ```sh
 SCRIPT_PATH="$(